mueslimak3r/litepubify/README.md

 ```

-Written by hoelty, license: CC0.
+Written by hoelty, revised by mueslimak3r, license: CC0.